 - comply with the Company’s accounting policies at all times, including, where appropriate, generally accepted accounting principles;

 - maintain and participate in a system of internal control that provides reasonable assurance to management that transactions are properly recorded;

 - maintain books and records that accurately and fairly reflect the Company’s transactions;

 - prohibit the establishment of any undisclosed or unrecorded assets or liabilities; and

 - maintain and participate in a system of internal control that provides reasonable assurance to management that material information about the Company is known to management.

 10. Reporting and Effect of Violations

 Employees are encouraged to report, in person or in writing, any known or suspected violations of laws, governmental regulations or this Code to their supervisor, manager or other appropriate personnel.
 Any violation or suspected violation involving an officer or director shall be reported to the Chair of the Company’s Audit Committee.
 Employees, suppliers, or third parties may also report suspected violations through the anonymous Employee Hotline described in the Company’s Employee Policies.
-The Hotline number is 1-800-601-2059.
+Information can be reported by calling (800) 601-2059 or online at https://nautilus.ethicspoint.com.
 The Company will not allow any retaliation against an officer or employee who acts in good faith in reporting any such violation.

 The Company’s senior management or Audit Committee will investigate any reported violations and will oversee an appropriate response, including corrective action and preventative measures.
 Employees and officers who violate any laws, governmental regulations or this Code will face appropriate, case specific disciplinary action, which may include demotion or discharge.